 Designated UH-60 for the US military and S-70 for the global markets this helicopter comes in as many variants as it does paint jobs!

-In recent years it has moved into the civilian world as firefighting and construction helicopters and are making a very good impression.
+In recent years it has moved into the civilian world as firefighting and construction helicopters and is making a very good impression.

 |Engine:||2 x General Electric T700-GE-701C Turboshaft|